risc0/risc0/website/api/blockchain-integration/contracts/verifier.md

 Using the zkVM, any computation performed off-chain can be proven on-chain using a single verifier contract.
 This simplifies system architecture and eliminates the need for multiple contracts for different circuits.
-Even in the case of a system that needs to use custom circuits, it's possible to prove the resulting custom [receipts][term-receipt] within a [zkVM program][term-zkvm-program] and submit the resulting proof to the verifier contract.
+Even in the case of a system that needs to use custom circuits, it's possible to prove the resulting custom [receipts][term-receipt] within a [zkVM program][term-zkvm-program] through [proof composition][article-proof-composition] and submit the resulting proof to the verifier contract.

 <!-- TODO: Link to auto-generated Solidity annotation docs -->